“Yay! A presentation!” Said no one ever.

 Whether you’ve presented to an audience hard-pressed to glance up from their phones or been presented TO by a version of the monotone high school economics teacher Mr. Lorensax, in the movie “Ferris Bueller’s Day Off,” – NO one wants to be there.

 And I get it.
-After 20 years of leading presentation coaching, I can honestly say it’s never been harder to give or receive presentations.
-Here’s what you’re up against:
+After 20 years of leading presentation coaching, I can honestly say it’s never been harder to give or receive presentations when you’re up against the daily barrage of information.

 All of this “noise” competing for everyone’s time and attention.
 So I’m going to propose a radical idea.